 If you need a photo for your license application or other residency-related form, please contact Dr. Williams at Eric.Williams@uscmed.sc.edu or 803-216-3616 to obtain your MIV composite photo.

 Your School of Medicine mailboxes will be disabled a few weeks after graduation, but we can provide forwarding to another email address for approximately six weeks, if you need it.

 Please email us at email@example.com if you need forwarding, and provide us your new email address.
 If you’re not graduating in May, please make us aware of that so your account is not removed.
 If you would like us to create a CD of the mailbox contents after graduation, please include your new email and contact information.

 You may go to the police department for courtesy fingerprints or check with the VA fingerprinting office for courtesy fingerprints at 803-776-4000 Ext.
-4365 or Ext.
-4541.
-If you are going to a VA hospital for residency then you will need to provide the receiving facilities SOI SON #.
+4886 to set up an appointment.
+If you are going to a VA hospital for residency then you will need to provide the receiving facility’s SOI SON #.